N.B. Text in bold and italics has been amended recently, by a General Meeting of the Club (EGM – 25/03/2019).

 - A member shall be deemed to have resigned from the Club if, after due notice in writing, they have not paid, or set up a direct debit by 1st January the annual subscription which became due on 1st November.

 An individual or member with a complaint about treatment by the Club should set out their grievance, in the first instance to the Club Chairman.
-The Club will seek to deal with complaints in a fair and timely manner, with reference to British Rowing’s Guidelines on Grievance and Disciplinary Procedures in Rowing.
+The Club will seek to deal with complaints in a fair and timely manner, with reference to it’s published Grievance and Disciplinary Policy.

 The incoming Mayor of Sudbury shall be invited each year to become the Club president.
 The Secretary shall send a letter to the Town Clerk each year with the invitation.
 Vice-Presidents will be elected annually at the A.G.M.

 - Only members entitled to vote are eligible to hold office.

 - Any member who is under the age of 16 years, shall not be eligible for election to the Committee of the Club.

 - The Committee shall conduct the affairs of the Club as a whole and shall consist of a Chairman, Secretary, Treasurer, and other Officers and committee members as deemed necessary.

 - Nominations for the position of Chairman, Secretary, Treasurer, Captain and other officers shall be put forward by two other members, together with a signed personal statement, to the Secretary at least 8 days prior to a general meeting.
 The Secretary will publish all nominations and statements at least 7 days prior to the meeting.
 Only when no nominations are received for a post 8 days prior to the meeting can nominations be presented at that meeting.